keiraqz/artmosphere/README.md

   - Streaming Processing: <a href= "https://github.com/keiraqz/artmosphere/tree/master/spark_streaming" target="_blank">spark\_streaming</a>
     - To excute: run ```bash log_streaming_run.sh```

 - **Front-end (Flask, Bootstrap, Highcharts):** The frond-end uses Flask as the framework and the website uses JavaScript and Twitter Bootstrap libriries.
 All the plots are achieved via Highcharts.
-To visit: <a href="http://www.artmosphere.nyc"  target="_blank">www.artmosphere.nyc</a>

 ##Website